 Emma Lazarus was born into a wealthy New York family that was descended from Sephardic Jewish Americans.
 She displayed an early talent for poetry, and attracted the notice of Ralph Waldo Emerson with her first book.
 Her poem "The New Colossus" was chosen to be displayed on the base of the Statue of Liberty.
 It features the famous lines "Give me your tired, your poor, / Your huddled masses yearning to breathe free."

 Emma Lazarus was born on July 22, 1849 in New York City.
 She was the fourth of seven children born to Moses and Esther Nathan Lazarus.
 The family was descended from early Jewish settlers in America.
 Of Portuguese descent, the family was wealthy, earning its fortune in the sugar refining business.
 Lazarus received a classical education and the family moved in high society, which included owning a mansion in Newport, Rhode Island.

 Poet & Translator

-Emma’s parents supported her interest in poetry.
+Lazarus' parents supported her interest in poetry.
 In 1866, her father published a book of her poetry called Poems and Translations Written Between the Ages of Fourteen and Seventeen.
-Two years later, Emma sent her writing to Ralph Waldo Emerson, who was sufficiently impressed to become her mentor.
-During her lifetime, Emma met with other famous writers, including Robert Browning, William Morris, and Henry James.
+Two years later, Lazarus sent her writing to Ralph Waldo Emerson, who was sufficiently impressed to become her mentor.
+During her lifetime, Lazarus met with other famous writers, including Robert Browning, William Morris and Henry James.